christinalicence/stride/docs/Testing.md

 #### First Feedback

-I recieved quite a lot of user feedback when it was tested about 60% through development.
+I received quite a lot of user feedback when it was tested about 60% through development.

 - The profile/edit/profile and generate plan process was too complex.
 I needed to simplify it in order to make it more user friendly and be able to find the key fields more easily, especially long term injuries/limitations.